-fast-jet combat aircraft: the F-35A Lightning, NO.78 WING

-at RAAF Base Pearce, WA).
-Both No.76 Squadron and No.79 Squadron operate the Hawk 127 aircraft in the Lead-In Fighter training role and in support of training for Land Forces and Maritime Forces.
-No.4 Squadron operates the PC-21 aircraft and is the Air Force Air-Surface Integration Squadron, providing Combat Controllers to the Joint force, and training Joint Terminal Air Controllers and battlefield Air Support Control Officer.
+No.78 Wing provides lead-in Fighter training and Air-Surface Integration in support of Australia's air combat capability.
+It comprises three squadrons: No.4 Squadron, No.76 Squadron (based at RAAF Base Williamtown) and No.79 Squadron (based at RAAF Base Pearce, WA).
+Both No.76 Squadron and No.79 Squadron operate the Hawk 127 aircraft and are responsible for the Lead-In Fighter training continuum as well as broader ADF support for Land and Maritime training activities.
+No.4 Squadron operates the PC-21 aircraft, provides the Combat Control capability to the Joint force and is the ADF training and standardisation establishment for Joint Terminal Attack Control and Forward Air Control (Airborne).